What You Might Not Know About Replacing Missing Teeth

 Losing teeth – or more specifically, tooth roots – leads to bone loss in the jaw.
 That’s because bones need stimulation to retain size and strength.
 In the jawbone, that stimulation is provided by tooth roots as you bite and chew.
 Missing teeth treatments, such as removable dentures or dental bridges, that replace just the crown of the tooth, offer no such stimulation, allowing the jawbone to shrink away beneath them.
 The only option that protects against bone loss is dental implants, since this form of dental restoration replaces lost tooth roots as well as crowns.

 So why does bone loss matter?
 Not only can it weaken your jaws, but it can change the appearance of your face, since the jawbones support facial features.
-As your jaws shrink, you’re face will begin to get shorter, your cheeks will develop hollows and creases, and your lips will appear thinner – a process referred to as facial collapse that causes premature facial aging.
+As your jaws shrink, your face will begin to get shorter, your cheeks will develop hollows and creases, and your lips will appear thinner – a process referred to as facial collapse that causes premature facial aging.

 Partial dentures and fixed bridges rely on surrounding natural teeth for support and retention, which can, over the long-run, cause damage to those teeth.
 That, of course, means more dental work.
 This sort of damage isn’t an issue with dental implants, since they offer replacement teeth that are self-supporting.